Carrot ETL End-to-End Workflow DocumentationPhase 3: Data Execution and Validation

 Transform will read the CSV files in the local directory in the basic examples below.
 For details about how to read data from a database, see the Database Connection section.

-To run the V1 process, enter the following (as one command):
+To run the V1 process using OMOP 5.4, enter the following (as one command):

 --omop-ddl-file @carrot/config/OMOPCDM_postgresql_5.4_ddl.sql